 Do the Homework

 You are not going to get the results that you want from the physical therapy by only exercising when you are there.
 There are many other days in the course of a week and you need to be doing something on those days.
 Your physical therapist will be giving you a regimen to do outside of your sessions.
-Do those or risk not seeing any improvement.
+Do those or risk not seeing any improvement and follow his or her tips and recommendations.

 Find a Space to Do The Work